grafana-toolbox/grafana-wtf/doc/backlog.rst

   - https://swarm.hiveeyes.org/grafana/dashboards/f/VM-KxXvWk/ruhrgebiet
 - [o] Why are there two newlines on stdout output?
 - [o] Query dashboard edit history by dashboard tag(s)
+- [o] Use per-domain caching, to improve multi-instance use

 ************